 My beloved Marie,

-Let me tell you about my daddy, your great-grandpa.
-There are so many stories, happy ones and sad ones.
-But today, let me share this one with you, when I asked him to help me hang my huge mirror:
+Today, I want to tell you about my daddy, your great-grandpa.
+There are so many stories, happy ones and sad ones, but I’d love to share this one with you, when I asked him to help me hang up my huge mirror:

 Amazed, they keep looking at this lush neighborhood’s modern dwelling.